 Limestone College reserves the right to prosecute for off campus violations.
+(Reference p.30, Off-Campus Conduct Policy)

 O. DISCIPLINARY FILES

 All statements, paperwork, and files concerning a disciplinary hearing remain the property of Limestone College and are not subject to review by outside parties.